-LIOUIDITY AND CAPITAL RESOURCES
+LIQUIDITY AND CAPITAL RESOURCES

-Historically, our principal needs for funds have been for distributor incentives, working capital (principally inventory purchases), operating expenses, capital expenditures and the development of new markets.
+Historically, our principal needs for funds have been for distributor incentives, working capital (principally inventory purchases), operating expenses, capital expenditures and the development of operations in new markets.
 Nu Skin Enterprises has generally relied entirely on cash flow from operations to meet its business objectives without incurring long-term debt to unrelated third parties to fund operating activities.

 Nu Skin Enterprises generates significant cash flow from operations due to favorable gross margins and minimal capital requirements.
 Additionally, we do not generally extend credit to distributors but require payment prior to shipping products.
 This process eliminates the need for significant accounts receivable from distributors.
 During the first quarter of each year, our company pays significant accrued income taxes in many foreign jurisdictions including Japan.
 These large cash payments generally more than offset significant cash generated in the first quarter.
+During the three months ended March 31, 1999, we generated \$10.9 million from operations compared to using \$2.3 million during the three months ended March 31, 1998.
+This increase in cash generated from operations primarily related to reduced purchases of inventory during the first quarter of 1999 compared to the same period in 1998.
 During the year ended December 31, 1998, we generated \$118.6 million from operations compared to \$108.6 million generated during the year ended December 31, 1997.
 Cash generated from operations in 1997 was affected by the repayment of significant related party payables to our North American private affiliates.
 In addition, we had reduced purchases of inventories and other assets in 1998.

-As of December 31, 1998, working capital was \$164.6 million compared to \$123.2 million as of December 31, 1997.
-This increase is largely due to increased cash balances as well as increased inventory levels and other current assets.
-Cash and cash equivalents at December 31, 1998 and 1997 were \$188.8 million and \$174.3 million, respectively.
+As of March 31, 1999, working capital was \$120.2 million compared to \$164.6 million as of December 31, 1998.
+This decrease is primarily due to the increase at March 31, 1999 in the current portion of long-term debt.
+Cash and cash equivalents at March 31, 1999 and December 31, 1998 were \$160.0 million and \$188.8 million, respectively.

-Capital expenditures, primarily for equipment, computer systems and software, office furniture and leasehold improvements, were \$18.3 million and \$14.4 million for the years ended December 31, 1998 and 1997, respectively.
-In addition, Nu Skin Enterprises anticipates capital expenditures in 1999 of approximately \$40.0 million to further enhance its infrastructure, including enhancements to computer systems and software and call-center facilities in order to accommodate anticipated future growth.
+Capital expenditures, primarily for equipment, computer systems and software, office furniture and leasehold improvements, were \$3.4 million for the three months ended March 31, 1999, and \$18.3 million and \$14.4 million for the years ended December 31, 1998 and 1997, respectively.
+In addition, Nu Skin Enterprises anticipates capital expenditures in 1999 of approximately \$35.0 million to further enhance its infrastructure, including enhancements to computer systems and software and call-center facilities in order to accommodate anticipated future growth.